ironpeakservices/ironpeak.be/content/blog/crouching-t2-hidden-danger.md

 In case you are using a recent macOS device, you are probably using [the embedded T2 security chip](https://support.apple.com/en-us/HT208862) which runs *bridgeOS* and is actually based on watchOS.
 This is a custom ARM processor designed by Apple based on the A10 CPU found in the iPhone 7.
 The T2 chip contains a *Secure Enclave Processor* (SEP), much like the A-series processor in your iPhone will contain a SEP.

-While newer Macs and/or Apple Silicon (including the dev kit) will use a more recent A-series processor such as the A12, current Macs still use the A10.
+While newer Macs and/or Apple Silicon (including the dev kit) will use a more recent A-series processor such as the one found in the recent iPhone (A12), current Macs still use the A10.

 It performs a predefined set of tasks for macOS such as audio processing, handling I/O, functioning as a [Hardware Security Module](https://en.wikipedia.org/wiki/Hardware_security_module) for e.g. Apple KeyChain or 2FA, hardware accelerating media playback, whitelisting kernel extensions, cryptographic operations and **ensuring the operating system you are booting is not tampered with**.
 The T2 chip runs its own firmware called *bridgeOS*, which can be updated when you install a new macOS version. (ever notice the screen flickering? that's the display driver being interrupted and possibly updated.)